uNetworking/tcp/README.md

 Currently one "connection" (VERY limited) requires about 14 bytes of memory (no kernel space memory needed).
 You can thus establish millions of connections using virtually no memory at all.

+As a comparison with BSD sockets, instead of requiring ~4gb of kernel space memory per 1 million connections, you can get by with less than 20mb of user space memory and 0 bytes of kernel space memory.

 ```
 #include "Tcp.h"